Kagoshima 鹿児島

 - Read also: Japanese volcanoes

-Perhaps it is to him that the city owes its nickname of "Naples of the East" (the Italian neighbor of Vesuvius)?
-Or to its mild climate, relaxed atmosphere, and palm trees, rare in Japan?
-Because if Kagoshima is not the most exciting city in Kyushu - compared to its rivals Fukuoka, Nagasaki, or Kumamoto - the warm weather, food, and its southern identity make it more than pleasant.
-For example, a walk along the marina of the Dolphin Port, or in the Shiroyama park, the lungs of the city.
+Kagoshima is often cited as " the Naples of the East" (the Italian neighbor of Vesuvius).
+Its mild climate, relaxed atmosphere, and palm trees, make it a one-of-a-kind destination in Japan.
+Because if Kagoshima is one of the most exciting cities in Kyushu, even compared to its noteworthy "rivals," Fukuoka, Nagasaki, or Kumamoto - the warm weather, food, and its southern identity make it more than pleasant.
+For example, a walk along the marina of the Dolphin Port, or in Shiroyama Park, providing an amazing view of Kagoshima City, Sakurajima, and the surrounding area.

-"Satsuma": the name of the former feudal stronghold of Kagoshima resonates with memories and historical events that have shaped the local identity.
-In 1549, its small port saw the landing of the Jesuit missionary François Xavier, who had come from Portugal to evangelize a still unknown archipelago.
+"Satsuma," the name of the former feudal stronghold of Kagoshima, resonates with memories and historical events that have shaped the local identity.
+In 1549, its small port saw the landing of the Jesuit missionary François Xavier, who had come from Portugal to evangelize a still-unknown archipelago.
 But it was finally Nagasaki that became the capital of Christianity in Japan before the Shogunate government described it as a "barbaric religion" that was banned.

-Kagoshima during the Meiji era
+Kagoshima during the Meiji Era

 But the Meiji revolution angered the local aristocrats, and the Satsuma samurai revolted against the abolition of the warrior class.
 The great Saigo Takamori, who led the revolt, launched his troops to attack Kumamoto Castle.
 After a ferocious battle, Satsuma was defeated, and the famous Satsuma revolt ended in bloodshed and resignation.